blakadder/blog/_posts/2022-08-08-nspanel-pro.md

 What is revealed is the Zigbee chip which is the, now standard, MG21.
 There's also an eMMC storage chip and an USB OTG port for some reason.

 ![OTG](/assets/images/nspanel_pro/otg.jpg)

+The device also has speakers, a microphone and an ambient light sensor.

 Time to fire this baby up!